Cassiexu123/Election_Analysis/README.md

 # Election_Analysis
+## Overview
+I am assisting a Colorado Board of Election employee Tom in an electing audit of the tabulated result for U.S congressional Precinct in Colorado.
+I am tasked with reporting the total number of votes cast.

 Use your repository README to write your analysis of Deliverables 1 and 2.
 The analysis should contain the following:

 Overview of Election Audit: Explain the purpose of this election audit analysis.